 Includes a long, versatile neck that is easy to adjust.
 Small lighter is portable and offers a great travel option for camping and other outdoor activities.
-Lighter automatically turns itself off after 10 seconds.
+The lighter automatically turns itself off after 10 seconds.
 Features plasma technology, ensuring you won't have to worry about harmful chemicals.

 Directions can be tough to understand.
 Tends to make a loud, high-pitch noise during use.

 Combination electric lighter and flashlight.
-Quick charges in 2 hours, and provides 150 to 300 lights on a single charge.
+Quick charges in 2 hours and provides 150-300 lights on a single charge.
 Auto-protect mode ensures lighter doesn't light in your pocket.
 Bright, convenient flashlight.
 Great for lighting in windy conditions.

 Some users report difficulty recharging over time.
 Flashlight mode occasionally turns on in a pocket and drains the battery.